rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 ```

 The syntax for Citrus is almost like Treetop.
 Instead of a slash to designate alternates, you use a bit more conventional vertical-bar symbol.
 There are
-other differences, but this is a simple parser, so that main one we'll see here.
+other differences, but this is a simple parser, so that's the main one we'll see here.

 Next, we'll make a singleton model to contain our Parser.